RT-Thread/rt-thread/components/trace/readme.md

 ### 4. Intergration (Porting) limitation

 * Can only trace thread, scheduler and interrupt.
-* Tracing RT-Thread IPC componment is not supported.
+* Tracing RT-Thread IPC component is not supported.